How to Keep Your Laptop Safe Traveling in Thailand or Anywhere Overseas

-I work as a freelance writer so, even when I’m traveling around Thailand on vacation, I still always carry my laptop with me.
+I work as a freelance writer so, even when I’m traveling around Thailand or elsewhere in Asia on vacation, I still always carry my laptop with me.
 What that means is, over the years, I’ve learned a number of useful tips that have not only helped me keep my laptop safe from theft while traveling around Thailand, but also prevented it from being damaged or destroyed.

 If you plan on traveling around Thailand with your laptop, here are some of those tips.
 They’ll not only help make sure your laptop isn’t stolen, but also, prevent it from sustaining catastrophic damage.
 After all, nobody wants the expense of buying a new laptop when they’re enjoying a Thai vacation.

 Bring a small laptop – One thing I learned soon after arriving in Thailand was that many hotel room safes are small.
 What that means is, if you go out in an evening and want to leave your laptop at home, if it won’t fit in your room safe your only other option is to hide it under the bed or leave it for safekeeping with the hotel reception desk, neither of which are ideal.

 Bring a small laptop, meaning one with a 12 inch screen or smaller.
 That way it’s almost guaranteed to fit in your room safe and be able to be safely locked away when you don’t want to lug it around with you.

 Buy a mini travel surge protector – Thailand’s electricity is notorious for power surges, which is why when I’m traveling I take a mini travel surge protector with me.
 That way, I can recharge my laptop without worrying a sudden massive zap of electricity will fry it.